redox-os/book/src/developer-faq.md

 ...
 ```

-- Build the recipe and install in a existing image
+- Build the recipe and install in an existing image

 ```sh
 make rp.recipe-name